Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Brain-Computer Interface-Enhanced Human Digital Twin

 To this end, BCI technology that connects the brain signals and physical devices has been considered.
 As a direct communication pathway between the human brain and externals machines, devices, and system, BCI operates by monitoring brain activities and collecting brain signals through sensors attached to the human scalp (e.g., non-invasive BCI~\cite{cognixion}), processing the data to detect specific patterns related to intended actions, and translating these patterns into actionable commands.
 This allows users to control devices or perform tasks without physical movement~\cite{neuralink_2024_neuralink}.
-It has been successfully applied in various domains, demonstrating its broad potential and utility. \begin{itemize} \item \textbf{Medical}: BCIs provide individuals with spinal cord injuries or neurodegenerative diseases greater autonomy by enabling control over prosthetic limbs, communication systems, and other assistive technologies.
-Additionally, BCIs are used in clinical settings to assess brain injuries and diagnose brain death, aiding in critical decision-making processes in healthcare~\cite{neuralink_2024_neuralink}. \item \textbf{Mental Health}: BCIs are transforming the diagnosis and treatment of mental health disorders, including conditions like epilepsy, strokes, and sleep disorders.
-Their ability to detect subtle neurological signals enables them invaluable in managing neurodegenerative diseases such as Parkinson's~\cite{8119531} and Alzheimer's~\cite{7967704}. \item \textbf{Entertainment}: BCIs are revolutionizing gaming and immersive experiences by enabling users to control avatars and interact with virtual environments using only their thoughts.
-This technology significantly enhances user immersion and interaction, setting the stage for more intuitive and responsive VR systems~\cite{cognixion,10496440}. \end{itemize}
+It has been successfully applied in various domains, such as healthcare in arkinson's~\cite{8119531} and Alzheimer's~\cite{7967704}, demonstrating its broad potential and utility.
+It has been successfully applied across multiple domains, including healthcare for Parkinson's and Alzheimer's disease~\cite{8119531,7967704} and entertainment for thought-driven avatar control and immersive VR interaction~\cite{cognixion,10496440}, demonstrating broad potential and utility.

 Unlike standard physical sensors technology that detect straightforward parameters such as temperature, pressure, or light, the human brain processes a rich and complex array of signals related to emotions, cognition, and behaviors.
 This comprehensive capability enables BCIs to access a spectrum of human states data that conventional sensors typically cannot, e.g., physical, mental, emotional, and behavioral states.
 Therefore, BCI offers the significant potential to create highly sophisticated and biologically accurate digital representations within the Metaverse, capturing subtleties of the human states that are beyond the reach of physical sensors.